Troubleshooters: South Jersey drivers say E-ZPass defect resulted in big fines

 SICKLERVILLE, New Jersey (WPVI) -- Many drivers are up in arms complaining about a problem with E-ZPass that's costing them money and headaches.
-They say a defect at a local toll booth is resulting in erroneous violation notices, duplicate payments, and hefty fines.
+They say a defect at a South Jersey toll booth is resulting in erroneous violation notices, duplicate payments and hefty fines.

 The toll booth in question is the one to get onto the Atlantic City Expressway from Berlin-Cross Keys Road.